opendri/opendri.github.com/guide/chapter3.md

 #### Private Sector
 What private sector entities are involved in the collection, curation, and sale of data within the DRM cycle?
 Some countries contract with outside entities to be stewards over datasets, such as hospitals, schools, and critical infrastructure.
 What license has the government negotiated for this data?

-#### Incubators/Tech Community
-Is there a logical place to host OpenDRI?
-What incubators exist and how well connected are they with the tech community?

 ***

 ## During the Mission